-- Prior to removing and replacing an expansion module enclosure, visually check, and reseat if necessary, all of the internal connectors (see "Internal Cables" on page 7-22). - On the initial power ON, the you will get a T080 Service Action Ticket.
-Perform the suggested resolution action described in "T080: Control module serial number changed or chassis removed" on page
+- · Prior to removing and replacing an expansion module enclosure, visually check, and reseat if necessary, all of the internal connectors . - On the initial power ON, the you will get a T080 Service Action Ticket.
+Perform the suggested resolution action described in "T080: Control module serial number changed or chassis removed" on page 6-28

-- 1. Complete the following procedures on the old expansion module: - "Removing an Expansion Module from a Standalone or Rack-mounted Library (14U or larger)" on page 8-12
+- 1. Complete the following procedures on the old expansion module: - "Removing an Expansion Module from a Library" on page 8-12